Who is Jesus?

 The Resurrection of Jesus

-On the third day after Jesus’ death, Jesus rose from the dead, defeating sin and death forever.
-His resurrection is proof that He is indeed the Son of God and offers hope for eternal life to all who place their faith in Him.
+On the third day after Jesus’ death, He rose from the dead, just as He had promised, defeating sin and death forever.
+His resurrection shows that He is the Son of God and gives hope of eternal life to everyone who trusts in Him.
+Jesus also promised that He would return one day to complete God’s plan and bring final judgment and restoration.

 Our Response: The Importance of Who Jesus Is